Funsho-ops/learning/pages/index.md

 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to notOnPrem Learning Community

 This is a starter template for a docsy jekyll theme.